acuminous/filby/README.md

 *There is no difference between Time and any of the three dimensions of Space except that our consciousness moves along it.*
 <p align="right">-<a href="https://www.amazon.co.uk/Time-Machine-H-G-Wells/dp/1614271976">The Time Machine - H. G. Wells</a></p>

+## TL;DR
+The easiest way to explain Filby is that it's like source control for reference data.
+In systems like git, you have a commit log, comprising a sequence of commits.
+Each commit is uniquely identified by a commit hash, and typically bundles related source code changes (but doesn't have to).
+With Filby you have a change log, comprising a sequence of reference data 'change sets'.
+Each change set is uniquely identified by an id, and typically bundles releated reference data changes (but again, doesn't have to).
+Similar to when you checkout a commit, your applications can use the Filby API to retrieve a desired set of reference data for a given change set id.
+You can also inspect the changelog to find which change set was in effect at a given point in time, and be notified when reference data you are interested in receives new updates.

 ## Contents
 - [Introduction](#introduction)
 - [How it works](#how-it-works)